Q: What is Amazon WorkSpaces?

-Yes, Amazon WorkSpaces supports PCoIP Zero Client devices that have the Teradici Tera2 chipset.
+A: Yes, Amazon WorkSpaces supports PCoIP Zero Client devices that have the Teradici Tera2 chipset.
+PCoIP Zero client will only work with PCoIP WorkSpaces, they will not work with WSP WorkSpaces.
 For a complete list of Zero Clients that are compatible with Amazon WorkSpaces please reference Teradici's website.

 Q: Will my Amazon WorkSpace running in AutoStop running mode preserve the state of applications and data when it stops?

 A: Amazon WorkSpaces preserve the data and state of your applications when stopped.
 On reconnect, your Amazon WorkSpace will resume with all open documents and running programs intact.
 Graphics enabled WorkSpaces with Windows preserve your data when stopped, and any running application sessions will be closed.
 On reconnect, your Amazon WorkSpace will retain your files and folders in your last saved location.